rust-community/content-o-tron/README.md

 ## Who are we?

-Although this a Rust Content team project (sub-team of the Community team), it is open to the technology community.
-You don't need to know anything about Rust to join.
+Although this a Rust Content team project (sub-team of the [Community](https://github.com/rust-community/) team), it is open to the technology community.
+Also you don't need to know anything about Rust to join.

 ## What do we need?